aspose-total/Aspose.Total-Products/total/en/cpp/conversion/md-to-xlam/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render MD to XLAM in C++ Applications" h2="Convert MD to XLAM in native C++ applications without requiring Microsoft<sup>&reg;</sup> Excel or Adobe<sup>&reg;</sup> Acrobat Reader" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert MD to XLAM in C++?</h2>

+MD to XLAM conversion in C++ is a useful process for those who need to automate their file format operations.
+XLAM is a Microsoft Excel macro-enabled add-in file format, which is used to store macros, user forms, and other related items.
+It is a secure format that can be used to store confidential data.
+Converting MD to XLAM in C++ allows users to store their data in a secure format and automate their file format operations.

-Converting MD to XLAM in C++ via [Aspose.Total for C++](https://products.aspose.com/total/cpp/) file format automation libraries is a simple two step process.
-In the first step, you can export MD to XLSX by using [Aspose.PDF for C++](https://products.aspose.com/pdf/cpp/), After that, by using [Aspose.Cells for C++](https://products.aspose.com/cells/cpp/) Spreadsheet Programming API, you can convert XLSX to XLAM.
+<h2>How Aspose.Total Helps for MD to XLAM Conversion?</h2>

+Aspose.Total for C++ is a comprehensive suite of file format automation libraries that can be used to convert MD to XLAM in C++.
+It consists of three components: Aspose.PDF for C++, Aspose.Cells for C++, and Aspose.Words for C++.
+The process of converting MD to XLAM in C++ is a simple two-step process.
+In the first step, you can export MD to XLSX by using Aspose.PDF for C++.
+After that, by using Aspose.Cells for C++ Spreadsheet Programming API, you can convert XLSX to XLAM.
+Aspose.Total for C++ makes it easy to automate file format operations in C++.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}